English (ENGL)

 Introduction to the literature of diverse racial and ethnic groups in the United States, including questions of representation, class, and difference in relation to realities, attitudes, and beliefs concerning dominant US/American culture.
 Course Information: Previously listed as ENGL 113.
 Creative Arts course, and US Society course.

 ENGL 270.
-Migration and Diaspora in the Italian and Italian American Experience.
+Migration, Society and Identity in the Italian and Italian American Experience.
 3 hours.

-Immigrants' identities as seen through literature, film, television, poetry.
-Focus will be on Italian and Italian American narratives.
+Immigrants’ identity formation and representation as seen through literature and visual media.
+Focus on Italian and Italian American transnational identities and narratives in their interactions with their socio-historical contexts.
 Course Information: Same as ITAL 270.
 Taught in English.
 Extensive computer use required.
 No knowledge of Italian required.
 This course is offered in both face-to-face (16 weeks) and online asynchronous format (8 weeks).
 Online courses involve heavy computer usage; computer and internet access are required.
 Check the class schedule for details on specific sections.
 Recommended background: Completion of the University Writing Requirement.
-US Society course.
+Individual and Society course, and US Society course.

 ENGL 280.
 Media and Professional Writing.
 3 hours.